dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/usage/customisation/styling.md

 To ensure flexibility and the possibility of [theming](/uilib/usage/customisation/theming), the DNB CSS Styles area build in a bottom up manner.

 The styles are decoupled from the functional [components](/uilib/components).
-There are several Packages You can use.
+There are several Packages You can use and combine.

 ## Main Packages